-Altogether, all in all - en resum, en conjunt
+Altogether, all in all - en conjunt, fet i fet

 The hotel is a bit smaller than we'd hoped but all in all we're quite pleased.
-The 9/11 attacks in New York and their consequences provided the basis for a series of artistic proposals that have been altogether shocking.
+All in all, we'd be better off waiting in the car.

 Anyway - malgrat això, de tota manera